dalaing/cofun/blog/posts/comonads.md

--- stay put if we're at the far left end left :: ListZipper a -> ListZipper a left z = maybe z leftMay z
+-- stay put if we're at the far left end left :: ListZipper a -> ListZipper a left z = fromMaybe z . leftMay $ z

 rightMay :: ListZipper a -> Maybe (ListZipper a) rightMay (ListZipper ls f [])       = Nothing